 Web Application Testing

-These are few points which need to be taken care during web application testing.
+These are a few points that need to be should take care of during web application testing.
 These are the additional testing but by covering these points don’t forget to follow the testing life cycle and testing process which covers all required testing types in the Quality Cycle.